prankstr/homelab/README.md

 Here is an overview of the services I run, some of them have more detailed explanations and configuration notes in their respective folder in the [kubernetes/apps](./kubernetes/apps) folder.

+#### Platform services

-#### Infrastructure(i.e stuff that enables me to deploy and manage other stuff)
+_(i.e stuff that enables me to deploy and manage other stuff)_

-- [1Password Connect Operator](https://github.com/1Password/onepassword-operator): Secret management.Sync secrets from 1Password to Kubernetes.
+- [1Password Connect Operator](https://github.com/1Password/onepassword-operator): Secret management.
+Sync secrets from 1Password to Kubernetes.
 - [Argo CD](https://github.com/argoproj/argo-cd): Facilitates GitOps.
 Automating the deployment of applications based on manifests in this git repo.
 - [cert-manager](https://github.com/cert-manager/cert-manager): Automatically provisions and renews certificates.
-- [democratic-csi](https://github.com/democratic-csi/democratic-csi): CSI provisioner that works with TrueNAS.
+- [democratic-csi](https://github.com/democratic-csi/democratic-csi): CSI provisioner for TrueNAS.
 Provisions persistent volumes backed by TrueNAS.
 - [ExternalDNS](https://github.com/kubernetes-sigs/external-dns): Integrated with AdGuard Home and automatically configures DNS records from Kubernetes.
+- [Github ARC](https://github.com/actions/actions-runner-controller): Github Actions Runner Controller.
+Runs Github Actions runners in the cluster.
 - [Grafana](https://github.com/grafana/grafana): Visualization tool.
 Used to visualize metrics from the cluster and other sources.
 - [Ingress-Nginx](https://github.com/kubernetes/ingress-nginx): Ingress controller.
 A reverse proxy for services in the cluster.
 - [K10](https://docs.kasten.io/latest/index.html): Backup solution for Kubernetes applications.
 Since I deploy with GitOps this is mainly used for backing up data.